The Long Ranger; With HDR Photography, What You Can See Is Now What You Can Get

 At first many were skeptical.
 Technology had always promised a lot and delivered

 mostly advertising slogans.
 Computers were going to make our workload easier,

 our workweek shorter.
 Electronic communication would create the paperless office.

 How'd those work out for you?

 But digital imaging delivered.
-The promises were kept, and the end is nowhere
+The promises were kept, and the end is nowhere in sight.

 Digital isn't responsible for the development of High Dynamic Range

 (HDR) photography, but it makes it easily accessible.
 In an HDR photograph we

 can finally see reproduced on paper and displayed on a monitor the wide range

 of tones that our eyes can perceive but no film or sensor can capture in a single